raf-4/python-tiktok-Report/README.md

 - Self-harm
 - Harassment or bullying someoneIknow
 ---

 ##Pictures from inside the tool

 ![img1](https://ibb.co/5cqcQz7)
 ![img2](https://ibb.co/DL82CMg)
 ![img3](https://ibb.co/qJR6DSR)

 ![img4](https://ibb.co/gMB20s8)

 # Tool password
 `RaF`

+# Note: It works in Terminal via root only, but if Python for Android, there is no need for root